 Many women find that their headaches stabilize or even resolve during pregnancy.
 This may be related to more consistent hormone levels that occur during pregnancy.
 To decrease the risk of birth defects, certain medications used to prevent migraines may need to be discontinued prior to a pregnancy.

-There are limited studies of medications which are used to treat migraine headaches during pregnancy.
+There are limited studies of drugs that are used to treat migraines during pregnancy.
 Acetaminophen is relatively safe when used in recommended doses.
-If a patient is experiencing frequent headaches, there are some treatment alternatives that may be provided by the patient's health care professional.
-Many migraine mediations, including the triptans, are not well studied in pregnancy; the potential benefits to the patient need to be weighed against the risks to the fetus before these medications are prescribed.
+If a you are pregnant and are experiencing frequent headaches, there are some treatment alternatives that may be provided by your doctor or other health care professional.
+Many migraine medications, including the triptans, are not well studied in pregnancy so the potential benefits to the patient need to be weighed against the risks to the fetus before these medications are prescribed.